-Since some packaged foods are high in fat and salt, read food labels before you buy.
+Since some packaged foods are high in added sugars and salt, read food labels before you buy.
 Watch this video for helpful advice.

 Eating alone may be difficult.
 There are ways to keep it joyful and pleasant.
 Start by choosing a nice place to eat.
 Set a table with flowers, a place mat and a napkin.
 You may enjoy listening to music or sitting near a window with a nice view.

 Cooking does not need to be difficult to be delicious.
-Start with recipes you enjoy and stock a healthy kitchen with foods from Canada’s Food Guide.
+Start with recipes you enjoy and try to keep healthy foods like vegetables, fruits, whole grain foods and protein foods in the house.
 That way, there will always be nutritious foods on hand to inspire your cooking.

 Nutri-eSCREEN™ a nutrition screening tool for seniors.